 5 St Andrew’s Hill has a long established tradition of expertise within the areas of asset recovery, civil fraud and confiscation.
-5 St Andrew's Hill is ranked in Chambers and Partners for its POCA and asset forfeiture work.
-Our specialist team of barristers guide their clients through the technical and ever evolving world of asset recovery, civil fraud and confiscation cases, from advice to representation at all levels.
+5 St Andrew's Hill is ranked in Chambers and Partners as a Band 2 team for its POCA and asset forfeiture work.
+The team also has 4 ranked individuals in Chambers and Partners and 3 within the Legal 500.

 5 St Andrew’s Hill is a set of leading London asset forfeiture and confiscation barristers and has been involved in this area of work for many years.
 Our team of barristers is ranked in Chambers and Partners for its expertise in asset forfeiture and proceeds of crime work, across all circuits.